oracle/weblogic-monitoring-exporter/README.md

 You can find all the releases on the [Releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases/).

-To download the web application `wls-exporter.war` and put your configuration file into the WAR, download the `getXXX.sh` script, which is provided with each release and also can be downloaded from the Releases page, and then run:
+To download the web application `wls-exporter.war` file and put your configuration file into the WAR, download the `getXXX.sh` script, which is provided with each release and also can be downloaded from the Releases page, and then run:

 ```
 bash getXXX.sh <your-config-file>